JuliaRheology/RHEOS.jl/paper/paper.md

 - RHEOS includes an extensive library of both traditional and fractional viscoelastic models.
 Although this library will satisfy most users, it is also straightforward to add additional models to RHEOS should they need to.

-- As well as being able to fit models to experimental data, and predict the materials response to step loading of stress or strain, RHEOS can handle arbitrary loading for non-singular and singular models, and for constant or variable sample rates.
+- As well as being able to fit models to experimental data and predict the materials response to step loading of stress or strain, RHEOS can handle arbitrary loading for non-singular and singular models, and for constant or variable sample rates.

 - For intuition-building and model exploration, RHEOS includes signal generation features so that common loading patterns (e.g. step, ramp, stairs) can be applied to unfamiliar models.

 - As a convenience to the user, RHEOS also includes easy-to-use CSV importing and exporting functions, as well as a number of preprocessing functions for resampling and smoothing.

 All of the above features are linked together in a seamless interface intended to be very approachable for less experienced programmers.
-The different paradigms of creep, relaxation and oscillatory testing are all accounted for, and models fitted against one type of data can be used to predict against a different type of data.
+The different paradigms of creep, relaxation, and oscillatory testing are all accounted for, and models fitted against one type of data can be used to predict against a different type of data.
 (For instance, fitting against relaxation data and predicting the frequency response spectrum.)

 ## Workflow